onintsoa-rkt/astro_master_project/README.md

 - `functions.py` : functions used across notebooks
 - `notebooks/` : jupyter notebooks containing analyses
 - `environment.yml` : environment setup
+- report.pdf : document with all the details about the project

 ## Setup